-How to connect to Heroku Postgres without SSL validation
+Connect to Heroku Postgres without SSL validation

-If you want to connect to Heroku Postgres, create a data source connection that correspond to the data source vendor.
+If you want to connect to Heroku Postgres, create a data source connection that corresponds to the data source vendor.
 In this case, you plan to work with PostgreSQL, so you need to create a connection to PosgreSQL.
 DataGrip already include the necessary JDBC driver.